jcruzaxaeon/vx001/readme.md

 1. Install MySQL Workbench onto Windows 11, including CLI tools?
 1. `root`-user and password should be created during setup-wizard
    - Keep `root`'s `From Host` as `localhost`
-   - `root` will only be able to connect / login from Windows *ONLY* not from WSL2 or anywhere else, intentionally for security
+   - `root` will only be able to connect / login from Windows *ONLY*, not from WSL2 or anywhere else, intentionally, for security
    - Use `root` only for initialization, and distaster-recovery
 1. Login to MySQL Workbench as `root`, create an `admin`-user who will act like a `root`-user, but with ability to sign-in from non-`localhost` IP addresses (e.g. WSL2).
     - Set "From Host" = {An IP range that includes the WSL2 IP address as seen from (Windows / MySQL Service) }